All Episodes

 I mean, what do you guys think in the studio?

-Do I do I look angry?
+Do I look angry?

 She's never looked better.

-The people in stitches, she's got them wrapped around her fingers.
+She's got them wrapped around her finger.

 I cannot count on them.